‘Tom Clancy’s Ghost Recon Wildlands’: Beta Release Date Speculation, Cat Promo Trailer, And Operation Skydive/Night Mission PS4 Pro Gameplay Review

-Tom Clancy’s Ghost Recon Wildlands beta release date is purely speculative at this point, but there are hints given to what may seem to indicate a ball park idea.
-A couple of trailers were released recently, one which involved a cat and a red dot and another operation option of a player that can parachute into one of the cartel’s camps.
+Tom Clancy’s Ghost Recon Wildlands beta release date is purely speculative at this point, but there are hints given to what may seem to indicate a ballpark idea.
+A couple of trailers were released recently; one of which involved a cat and a red dot, and another operation option featured a player that can parachute into one of the cartel’s camps.

 Guaranteed Beta Access Via Another Ghost Recon Purchase

-The Wildlands beta promotion was given earlier saying one would be guaranteed access to the beta if only the Ghost Recon Future Soldier game would be purchased between the dates of Jan.
+The Wildlands beta promotion was announced earlier, revealing that one would be guaranteed access to the beta if the Ghost Recon Future Soldier game was purchased between the dates of Jan.
 13 through Jan.
-16. This gave the speculation that the beta release could likely be between those dates, not before or after.
+16. This gave way to some speculation that the beta release might fall between those dates, not before or after.

 Call yourself a Ghost?
 Register NOW for the opportunity to play in the #GhostRecon:Wildlands https://t.co/ueHlLOmjbU pic.twitter.com/2VflMCSjvB